Principles of Judicial Ethics

 Click to enlarge image

 Judges hold an important position in society.
 They are entrusted with exercising considerable power, which can have a dramatic effect on the lives of those who appear in court.
 They must uphold the highest standards of conduct - both in and out of court.

 The Scottish judiciary has an honourable tradition in the attainment of high standards of judicial conduct.
 Maintaining such standards is essential if the community is to have confidence in its judiciary.
 The adoption of a widely accepted framework of judicial ethics helps to ensure that both judges and the public are aware of the principles by which judges are guided in their personal and professional life.
-The Statement of Principles of Judicial Ethics for the Scottish Judiciary was first published in April 2010 and revised in 2013 to clarify the ethics that guide judges in their professional and personal lives.
+The Statement of Principles of Judicial Ethics for the Scottish Judiciary was first published in April 2010 and revised in 2013 and 2015 to clarify the ethics that guide judges in their professional and personal lives.